vas3k/pepic/README.md

 > 👍 Don't forget to periodically backup the `/host/dir/uploads` directory just in case :)

-3. Use nginx or your other favourite proxy
+3. Use nginx, traefik, k8s or your other favourite proxy

 Just proxy all calls from the domain (media.mydomain.org) to Pepic backend (0.0.0.0:8118).
 Don't forget to set `max file size` and `proxy timeot` directives to avoid gateway errors on big files (especially videos).

+Here's an example for nginx:

 ```nginx
 server {